 Common Myths About Pets and Thunderstorms

-Let’s clear up some misconceptions that can actually make storm anxiety worse for our pets.
+Let’s clear up some misconceptions that can make storm anxiety worse for our pets.

 Myth: Comforting a scared dog reinforces their fear.
 This outdated advice still circulates widely.
-The truth is, you cannot reinforce an emotion with comfort.
+You cannot reinforce an emotion with comfort.
 Fear is not a behavior.
 Providing calm, gentle reassurance to a frightened dog doesn’t make them more scared of storms.
 What you want to avoid is making a dramatic fuss or acting anxious yourself, which can confirm there’s something to be afraid of.

 Myth: Cats are never scared of storms.
 While cats typically handle storms better than dogs, some cats do experience genuine fear or stress during severe weather.
 Dismissing their needs because “cats don’t care about thunder” can leave anxious felines without the support they need.